 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Industrial Fuel-Fired Furnaces Sectional Committee had been approved by the Metallurgical Engineering Division Council.

-This standard was originally published in 1997.
+This standard was first published in 1997.
 This revision has been brought out to bring the standard in the latest style and format of the Indian Standards.
 In addition to this, references clause has been updated.

 Furnace installations, steam boilers, industrial kilns and chimneys used for various industrial applications, after installation are required to be dried and pre-heated before they are commissioned for the intended use.
 This standard outlines various precautions to be taken with regard to necessary work and the entire installation before putting to use.